 The school day begins at 7:55 and ends at 2:28.
-Your child must be in attendance for at least one half the school day to be counted present for that day.
-This means that a child must arrive by 11:15 and stay the rest of the day to be officially present for that day.
-A child who leaves before 11:15 and does not return to school will be counted absent for that school day.
+Your child must be in attendance for at least one half the school day to be counted present.
+This means that a child must arrive by 11:15 and stay the rest of the day to be officially present.
+A child who leaves before 11:15 and does not return to school will be counted absent for the day.

 Any Student who arrives late to school or leaves early more than 5 times during a 9-week marking